ScratchEverywhere/ScratchEverywhere/scratch-win32/scratch-pc/README.md

 For Windows NSIS Installer packaging: Place the built 'scratch-pc.exe' executable in this folder, next to this 'README.md' file before trying to do anything else.
 Then load the 'scratch-pc.nsi' script into NSIS and hit the build button to compile your new installer for distribution.
 NSIS can be downloaded from [SourceForge](https://nsis.sourceforge.io/Download).
+When distributing, this 'README.md' file is not necessary, as it is only for information purposes, and it can be deleted if you do not want it.
+Delete it before attempting to build the installer package.